-We are also delighted to have expanded our Green Pathways Project to Glasgow in 2014 with it still going strong years later.
+We expanded our Green Pathways Project to Glasgow in 2014 with it still going strong years later.
 The project works with disadvantaged young people to help them improve their confidence, social skills and positive behaviour as well as learning more about the environment, increasing their enjoyment of the outdoors and improving their conservation skills.

-Previously Froglife ran the Living Water project in Glasgow and North Lanarkshire (Glasgow and North Lanarkshire Living Water) from 2009 – 2013.
-The project succeeded in delivering the creation / restoration of pond habitats in a variety of habitats, engaging local communities about amphibian / reptile conservation and offering training / volunteering opportunities to local people.
-The aims and objectives of the Living Water project can be found here.
+The Living Water project in Glasgow and North Lanarkshire (Glasgow and North Lanarkshire Living Water) ran from 2009-2013.
+The project succeeded in delivering the creation/restoration of pond habitats in a variety of habitats, engaging local communities about amphibian/reptile conservation and offering training/volunteering opportunities to local people.

 There are six amphibian species and four reptile species that call Scotland their home: